-Addressing this second need, many research groups^{13-17} have created security defect detection tools to help developers improve code, using feedback via IDEs or elsewhere.
-Tabassum et al.18 used a student developer study to compare the learning from using their tool with that from a short code review session by an expert; they found the expert more effective.
-Nguyen et al.16 explored the impact of their tool on Android developers, concluding a high value for 'quick fixes': changes requiring little effort on the part of the programmer.
-Christakis and Bird19 surveyed Microsoft developers' opinions about such tools, finding that they consider security defects the most important for a code analysis tool to find, and that the key features they need are relevant results, speed, and the ability to suppress earlier warnings in incremental changes.
-Xie et al.20 explored the impact of their IDE-based security analysis tool for web applications on a sample of 21 students and 6 professionals and found two interesting conclusions:
+Many research groups^{15-19} have created security defect detection tools to help developers improve code, using feedback via IDEs or elsewhere.
+Tabassum et al.20 used a student developer study to compare the learning from using their tool with that from a short code review session by an expert; they found the expert more effective.
+Nguyen et al.18 explored the impact of their tool on Android developers, concluding a high value for 'quick fixes': changes requiring little effort on the part of the programmer.
+Xie et al.21 explored the impact of their IDE-based security analysis tool for web applications on a sample of 21 students and 6 professionals and found two interesting conclusions: